Enzyme: Enzyme activity

-Sequence similarity.
+Sequence similarity

 EC categories do not reflect sequence similarity.
 For instance, two ligases of the same EC number that catalyze exactly the same reaction can have completely different sequences.
 Independent of their function, enzymes, like any other proteins, have been classified by their sequence similarity into numerous families.
 These families have been documented in dozens of different protein and protein family databases such as Pfam.

-Non-homologous isofunctional enzymes.
+Non-homologous isofunctional enzymes

 Unrelated enzymes that have the same enzymatic activity have been called non-homologous isofunctional enzymes.
 Horizontal gene transfer may spread these genes to unrelated species, especially bacteria where they can replace endogenous genes of the same function, leading to hon-homologous gene displacement.

 Structure

 Enzyme activity initially increases with temperature (Q10 coefficient) until the enzyme's structure unfolds (denaturation), leading to an optimal rate of reaction at an intermediate temperature.

 Enzymes are generally globular proteins, acting alone or in larger complexes.
 The sequence of the amino acids specifies the structure which in turn determines the catalytic activity of the enzyme.
 Although structure determines function, a novel enzymatic activity cannot yet be predicted from structure alone.
 Enzyme structures unfold (denature) when heated or exposed to chemical denaturants and this disruption to the structure typically causes a loss of activity.
-Enzyme denaturation is normally linked to temperatures above a species' normal level; as a result, enzymes from bacteria living in volcanic environments such as hot springs are prized by industrial users for their ability to function at high temperatures, allowing enzyme-catalysed reactions to be operated at a very high rate.
+Enzyme denaturation is normally linked to temperatures above a species' normal level; as a result, enzymes from bacteria living in volcanic environments such as hot springs are prized by industrial users for their ability to function at high temperatures, allowing enzyme-catalyzed reactions to be operated at a very high rate.

 Enzymes are usually much larger than their substrates.
 Sizes range from just 62 amino acid residues, for the monomer of 4-oxalocrotonate tautomerase, to over 2,500 residues in the animal fatty acid synthase.
 Only a small portion of their structure (around 2–4 amino acids) is directly involved in catalysis: the catalytic site.
 This catalytic site is located next to one or more binding sites where residues orient the substrates.
 The catalytic site and binding site together compose the enzyme's active site.
 The remaining majority of the enzyme structure serves to maintain the precise orientation and dynamics of the active site.

 In some enzymes, no amino acids are directly involved in catalysis; instead, the enzyme contains sites to bind and orient catalytic cofactors.
 Enzyme structures may also contain allosteric sites where the binding of a small molecule causes a conformational change that increases or decreases activity.

 A small number of RNA-based biological catalysts called ribozymes exist, which again can act alone or in complex with proteins.
 The most common of these is the ribosome which is a complex of protein and catalytic RNA components.